satya-verma/Data-Structures-and-Algorithms--using-JAVA/README.md

 =>you can either clone or download the repository and open it on intellij idea or some other IDE or editor</br>
 =>or you can navigate into the 'src' folder and look out for the specific sections you want to check for.
 # Not Found Something or Want Some help?
-raise an issue and we will definitely have a watch.
+raise an issue and we will definitely have a look.